 - 1. Adult learners want training that helps them immediately.
 They need to discuss how they will practice what they are learning.
 The class should take time for students to describe how they expect to apply the knowledge.
 The teacher should not spend all of the class time presenting material without interaction with the students. - 2.
 Adult learners want respect.
 They already have adult responsibilities and do not want to be treated like children.
 Teachers should have the attitude of learners and demonstrate openness to ideas.
-They should show respect for the experience and insights of their students. - 3.
-Adult learners want to make choices as they study.
+They should show respect for the experience and insights of their students. - In your culture, what is the best way to show respect to adult learners?
+How do you want to be treated as an adult student?

+- 3. Adult learners want to make choices as they study.
 Their experiences and goals make some kinds of study attractive and relevant to them.
-They need freedom to follow their interests and develop their own styles of study.

-- 4. Adult learners want to practice in class.
+They need freedom to follow their interests and develop their own styles of study. - 4.
+Adult learners want to practice in class.
 The teacher should have students make presentations, explain sections of material, and help answer questions.
 Sometimes students may tell stories from their experiences.
 Though teachers must avoid wasting time, they should also realize that a story may be a student's way of applying something he or she learns. - 5.
 Adult learners develop relationships with the other students.
 They learn from each other's feedback.
 They give and receive respect.
 Adult learners will remember and value some of the interaction for the rest of their lives.
 The class may need to occasionally divide into small groups for discussion. - 6.
 Adult learners want to come to their own conclusions.
 They expect some variety of opinions to be tolerated. - 7.
 Adult learners want to like and respect the teacher.
 They do not expect the status distance between themselves and the teacher to be as great as the difference between a student and professor at a university.
 They value personal attention from the teacher.
 They want to be able to admire not only the knowledge but the committed life and character of the teacher.